Information-Theoretic Approaches to Differential Privacy: Differential Privacy as a Source-coding Problem

-Accordingly in \cite{UO22}, the mutual information between the input and output of a communication channel in the original rate-distortion problem is now replaced by the datasets before and after the alteration applied by the adversary which are considered as neighbors where the absolute difference between the two corresponds to the impact of the attack.
-Neighboring input vectors $X^n=\{X_1, \cdots, X_n\}$ and $\tilde{X}^n=\{X_1, \cdots, X_i+X_{adv}, \cdots, X_n\}$ are assumed to be i.i.d following the Gaussian distribution with the parameters $\mathcal{N}(0, \sigma^2_{X_i})$ with the difference of a single record denoted $X_{adv} \sim \mathcal{N}(0,\sigma^2_{adv})$.
+In this setting, the adversary not only wants to discover the data but also aims to harm the differentially private mechanism by modifying the released information without being detected.
+This trade-off between two conflicting goals of adversary is remodeled via the rate-distortion theory balancing the adversary's advantage and the security of the Gaussian differential privacy mechanism.
+Accordingly, the mutual information between the input and output of a communication channel in the original rate-distortion problem is now replaced by the datasets before and after the alteration applied by the adversary which are considered as neighbors, where the absolute difference between the two corresponds to the impact of the attack.
+Neighboring input vectors $X^n=\{X_1, \cdots, X_n\}$ and $\tilde{X}^n=\{X_1, \cdots, X_i, \cdots, X_n+X_{adv}\}$ are assumed to be i.i.d following the Gaussian distribution with the parameters $\mathcal{N}(0, \sigma^2_{X_i})$ with the difference of a single record denoted $X_{adv} \sim \mathcal{N}(0,\sigma^2_{adv})$.
 The query function takes the aggregation of this dataset as $q(\mathbf{X})=\sum_i^n X_i$ and the DP-mechanism adds Gaussian noise $Z$ on the query output leading to the noisy output in the following form $\mathcal{M}(\mathbf{X}, q(.), \epsilon, \delta)= Y = \sum_i^n X_i +Z$.
 An adversary adds a single record denoted $X_{adv}$ to this dataset.
-The modified output of the DP-mechanism becomes $\sum_i^n X_i + X_{adv} +Z$.
+The modified output of the DP-mechanism becomes $\sum_i^n X_i + X_{adv} +Z$. \begin{theorem} The privacy-distortion function for a dataset $X^n$ and Gaussian mechanism as defined by Definition (\ref{def:gauss}) is for $s\in \left[0, \prod_i^n \sigma_{X_i}^{2}\right]$ and zero elsewhere. $\sigma_{X_i}$ denotes the standard deviation of $X_i$ for $i=1,\cdots,n$, $f_n$ is some constant dependent on the size of the dataset $n$. \end{theorem} The sketch of the proof proceeds as follows.
 The mutual information between the datasets before and the attack is derived as follows